 Dependent on forests, this plucky little cat will become even rarer

 The experience of living in an African rainforest often left me breathless (and not just due to elephant-induced sprints).
 Light slanting through the dense vegetation that the golden cat calls home gave me a glimpse of what it will take to protect the species.
-If deforestation can be slowed, and the use of wire snares for hunting bush meat reduced, Africa may well hold on to its only forest-dependent cat.
+If deforestation can be slowed and the use of wire snares for hunting bush meat reduced, Africa may well hold on to its only forest-dependent cat.

 LAILA BAHAA-EL-DIN first escaped to Africa in 2007 after completing her degree in zoology at the University of Nottingham.
-She has since found it almost impossible to leave, and has worked on research projects in eastern, southern, and central Africa.
+She has since found it almost impossible to leave and has worked on research projects in eastern, southern, and central Africa.
 Laila’s work has thus far concentrated on the predators of land (cats) and sky (raptors).
-The golden cat project, funded by global wild cat conservation group Panthera, is part of Laila’s PhD research with the University of KwaZulu-Natal and the Wildlife Conservation Research Unit (WildCRU) at the University of Oxford.
+The golden cat project, funded by the global wild cat conservation group Panthera, is part of Laila’s PhD research with the University of KwaZulu-Natal and the Wildlife Conservation Research Unit (WildCRU) at the University of Oxford.

+- Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.

 - Subscribe to our FREE newsletter / download our FREE app to enjoy the following benefits.